Siroopfles/NovaPort/README.md

 *   **ConPort Interaction (Direct):** Primarily read-only to load context and perform DoR checks.
 May log/update its own top-level `Progress` items.
 Delegates most ConPort writes.

 ### Lead Modes
 Lead Modes receive phase-tasks from the Orchestrator.
-They create an internal, sequential plan of small, focused sub-tasks, log this plan in ConPort (`LeadPhaseExecutionPlan:[ProgressID]_[Mode]Plan`), and delegate these sub-tasks one-by-one to their specialized team members.
-They are responsible for the quality and completion of their assigned phase.
+They are responsible for the quality and completion of their assigned phase by managing their team of specialists.

+#### Lead Mode Execution Logic (v3 Single-Step Loop)
+A fundamental change in v3 is how Lead Modes operate.
+They no longer create a large, upfront plan and execute it.
+Instead, they follow a more robust, iterative **Single-Step Loop**:
+1.  **High-Level Plan:** Upon receiving a phase-task, the Lead creates a *coarse-grained* `LeadPhaseExecutionPlan` with only 2-4 major milestones and logs it to ConPort.
+2.  **Execution Loop:** The Lead then enters a loop:
+    a. **Focus** on the current milestone.
+    b. **Determine** the single, next, most logical, and atomic specialist sub-task required to make progress.
+    c. **Delegate** only that single, atomic sub-task to the appropriate specialist via `new_task`.
+    d. **Await** the specialist's `attempt_completion`, process the result, update ConPort `Progress`, and handle any new suggested links.
+    e. **Return** to step (b) to determine the very next action.

+This "just-in-time" planning model makes the Lead agents more predictable, reduces the complexity of individual specialist tasks, and increases overall system reliability.

 #### Nova-LeadArchitect
 *   **Role:** Head of system design, project knowledge structure, and architectural strategy.